Disney Plus launched around 16 months ago and the streaming juggernaut has already surpassed 100 million subscribers.

 Sure there were those famous early technical glitches for Disney Plus, which the company attributed to growing faster out of the gate than it was initially prepared for.
 But outage reports have been few and far between since those early days.
 There was also concern that the Disney Plus North American launch would be undermined by an impasse with Amazon, and that Disney Plus would debut in November with no app support for the No. 2 OTT ecosystem in the U.S., Amazon Fire TV.
 But that got taken care of, as well.
 These days, everyone seems pretty happy with the performance of the Disney+ app, and it seems to effectively play across the device ecosystem—from Roku to Fire TV to Apple TV to Android TV; from iOS to Android mobile; and from Xbox to PlayStation.
 With device ecosystem purveyors like Roku and Amazon gaining more market share and power, while developing their own content agendas, will Disney Plus be able to avoid licensing disputes and sustain a smooth distribution path to its customers?

 Iger calls international expansion “the next big priority.”
-Disney Plus is launching first in the U.K., Ireland, France, Germany, Spain, Italy, Switzerland and Austria, starting in March.
-Shortly thereafter, Disney Plus will expand into another massive market, India.
-In that country, Disney will be rebranding its existing Hotstar VIP and Premium subscription tiers to Disney Plus Hotstar.
-Iger calls this “a great opportunity to use the proven platform of Hotstar to launch the new Disney Plus service in one of the most populous countries and fastest-growing economies in the world.”
+Disney Plus launched first in the U.K., Ireland, France, Germany, Spain, Italy, Switzerland and Austria, starting in March.
+Shortly thereafter, Disney Plus expanded into another massive market, India.
+In that country, Disney rebranded its existing Hotstar VIP and Premium subscription tiers to Disney Plus Hotstar.
+Iger called this “a great opportunity to use the proven platform of Hotstar to launch the new Disney Plus service in one of the most populous countries and fastest-growing economies in the world.”
 Belgium, the Nordic Countries and Portugal will follow.
 Will Disney Plus be as successful in these regions as it has been in North America?